dsambrano/dotfiles/development.md

     - set up all sym links
     - should have some of these be general and some specific and the function pulls in whatever is necessary.
     - Some examples for general.
 Font install, zsh configs. some specifics would include package_aliases (regular aliases would stay in general)
+    - symlinks are similar here, were some are generic and other specific.
   - Post installs
     - This is where you do all the install that for whatever reason require additional things first
   - Conditionals